SQLProvider

 1. Build your own project

-2. Then just build SQLProvider.sln and then go to bin-folder, select your framework, and copy FSharp.Data.SqlProvider.dll and FSharp.Data.SqlProvider.pdb
+2. Then just build SQLProvider.sln and go to bin-folder, select your framework, and copy FSharp.Data.SqlProvider.dll and FSharp.Data.SqlProvider.pdb

 1. Open SQLProvider.sln (with Visual Studio 2022) and build it (in debug mode).
 Keep this open for now.

-2. Open explorer, it has made under bin-folder some folders, e.g. \net472 \net6.0 \netstandard2.0 \netstandard2.1 and \typeproviders
+2. Open Explorer, it has made under bin-folder some folders, e.g. \net48 \net6.0 \netstandard2.0 \netstandard2.1 and \typeproviders

 3. Open another explorer, go to your location of Nuget cache, the version you are using e.g. C:\Users\me\.nuget\packages\sqlprovider\1.3.30

-4. Replace the nuget cache \typeproviders folder with your fresh bin typeproviders folder.
+4. Replace the Nuget cache \typeproviders folder with your fresh bin typeproviders folder.

-5. Replace the nuget cache \lib folder with other folders from your fresh bin folder.
+5. Replace the Nuget cache \lib folder with other folders from your fresh bin folder.

-6. Open another instance of VS2022 to the start-screen but don't open any project yet.
+6. Open another instance of VS2022 to the start-screen, but don't open any project yet.

 7. Go back to your first instance of VS2022 with SQLProvider.sln.
 Add some breakpoints.
 Select from the top menu: Debug - Attach to Process...

-8. Select devenv.exe which is the another VS2022 instance.
+8. Select devenv.exe, which is another VS2022 instance.

 Other things to know